legendu-net/blog/misc/content/2013-10-21-python-tips.markdown

   For example, if `x` is a global variable and you want to write to it in a method, you have to declare `global x` at the beginning of the method.

+## Bugs

+1. It seems to me that the `flush=True` option of the `print` function doesn't work as expected in Python 3.6.

 ## Tricks and Traps